-If you want to protect your assets down the generations then it may be appropriate to consider creating trusts in your Will.
-Our asset protection solicitors can guide you through this process to ensure that your assets will transfer smoothly from one generation to the next.
+If you want to protect your assets across generations, then it may be appropriate to consider including trusts in your Will.
+Our asset protection Solicitors can help guide you through this legal process to ensure that your assets will transfer smoothly from one generation to the next.

-One common scenario is a client wishing to provide for their partner during his or her lifetime while ensuring that after the surviving partner’s death the assets pass to the children.
-This type of situation involves the use of a trust and is often a concern for clients with children from more than one relationship.
+One common scenario is a client wishing to provide for their Partner during his or her lifetime, while ensuring that after the surviving Partner’s death the assets pass down to the children.
+This type of situation involves the use of a trust and is often a concern and complication for clients with children from a previous relationship.

-A discretionary trust may also be included, which is a very flexible device and preserves the opportunity for tax planning following your death in light of the tax rules and family circumstances applicable at that time.
+A discretionary trust may also be included, which is an incredibly flexible device that preserves the opportunity for tax planning following your death, in light of the tax rules and family circumstances applicable at that time.

 - To prevent funds from being spent unwisely by a beneficiary

-- To protect funds from a future divorce or bankruptcy of a beneficiary
+- To protect funds from future divorce or bankruptcy of a beneficiary

 - To protect against assets passing out of the family if a surviving spouse were to remarry